maxashoka3/EDA-Global-Terrorism-Dataset/README.md

 # EDA-Global-Terrorism-Dataset
-This is the EDA project of the Global Terrorism Dataset where it contains the records from 1970 to 2017.
-This dataset is maintained by University of Maryland.
-It has Global terrorism record more than 180K This EDA project has explore the Global Terrorism Dataset as much as possible.
+This is the EDA project of the Global Terrorism Dataset which contains the records from 1970 to 2017.
+The University of Maryland maintains this dataset.
+It has a Global terrorism record of more than 180K.
+This EDA project has explored the Global Terrorism Dataset as much as possible.
+Link for [Demo Video](https://drive.google.com/file/d/1iy6hTPrSppqzLAaQuGS9n2JD4r___mjt/view?usp=sharing)
+Click here to download [PPt](https://drive.google.com/file/d/1DP0ZvxEDmsJN9lGbZa2ShMkx2Q1qAD8q/view?usp=sharing) of this project
 ## Objective Of EDA:
 * To Perform Exploratory Data Analysis on the Global Terrorism Datasets
 * Find the hot zone of Terrorism